Characterizations of complex Finsler Metrics: Conformal transformations of a balanced complex Finsler manifold

-{ {\bf Acknowledgements:}\ The author would like to thank Prof. Chunhui Qiu for giving useful discussions.
-This research is supported by the National Natural Science Foundation of China (Grant No. 12001165), Postdoctoral Research Foundation of China (Grant No. 2019M652513), Postdoctoral Research Foundation of Henan Province (Grant No. 19030050).}
+{ {\bf Acknowledgements:}\ This research is supported by the National Natural Science Foundation of China (Grant Nos.
+12001165, 12071386, 11701494), the Nanhu Scholars Program for Young Scholars of Xinyang Normal University and the Key Research Project of Henan Higher Education Institutions(China) (No. 22A110021).}